ziirish/OctoPrint-TuyaSmartplug/README.md

 - **IP**
   - IP or hostname of the plug to control.
 - **Label**
   - Label to use for title attribute on hover over button in navbar.
+Please note this settings is mandatory and should be unique across your plugs.
 - **Icon Class**
   - Class name from [fontawesome](http://fontawesome.io/3.2.1/cheatsheet/) to use for icon on button.
 - **Device ID**